-Milestone (MS) Description Schedule Date Payments from ESA to (Prime) Contractor (in Euro) Country (ISO code) Progress (MS 1): Upon successful completion of WP xxx and/or successful [review] and acceptance by the Agency of all related deliverable items [Deliverable reference e.g D.1 or TN1].
-To + months Progress (MS 2): Upon successful completion of WP xxx and/or successful [review] and acceptance by the Agency of all related deliverable items [Deliverable reference e.g D.1 or TN1].
-To + months Final Settlement [1] (MS 3): Upon the Agency's [OPTION] final acceptance of software and [END OPTION] and acceptance of all deliverable items due under the Contract and the Contractor's fulfilment of all other contractual obligations including submission of the Contract Closure Documentation To + months (not less than 10% of the total contract price) TOTAL
+Milestone (MS) Description Schedule Date Payments from ESA to (Prime) Contractor (in Euro) Country (ISO code) Progress (MS 1): Upon successful completion of WP xxx and/or To + months successful [review] and acceptance by the Agency of all related deliverable items [Deliverable reference e.g D.1 or TN1].
+Progress (MS 2): Upon successful completion of WP xxx and/or To + months successful [review] and acceptance by the Agency of all related deliverable items [Deliverable reference e.g D.1 or TN1].
+Final Settlement (MS 3): Upon the Agency's acceptance of all To + months (not less than 10% of the deliverable items due under the Contract and the Contractor's 1 fulfilment of all other contractual obligations including total contract price) submission of the Contract Closure Documentation TOTAL